veres-one/docs.veres.one/docs/agreements/ccla.md

 # Schedule B

-Optional concurrent softare grants (or bank if there are no current software grants):
+Optional concurrent software grants (or bank if there are no current software grants):